-- Angled waveforms show an active bus (inside a packet/frame). - Mid-level blue lines show an idle bus (LIN 1.3 only). - The hexadecimal ID and parity bits (if enabled) appear in yellow.
-If a parity error is detected the hexadecimal ID and parity bits (if enabled) appear in red. - · Decoded hexadecimal data values appear in white. - For LIN 1.3, the checksum appears in blue if correct, or red if incorrect.
-The checksum always appears in white for LIN 2.0. - Decoded text is truncated at the end of the associated frame when there is insufficient space within frame boundaries. - Pink vertical bars indicate you need to expand the horizontal scale (and run again) to see decode. - Red dots in the decode line indicate that there is data that is not being displayed.
-Scroll or expand the horizontal scale to view the information. - Unknown bus values (undefined or error conditions) are drawn in red. - If there is an error in the synch field, SYNC will appear in red. - If the header exceeds the length specified in the standard, THM will appear red.
+- Angled waveforms show an active bus (inside a packet/frame). - Mid-level blue lines show an idle bus. - The hexadecimal ID and parity bits (if enabled) appear in yellow.
+If a parity error is detected the hexadecimal ID and parity bits (if enabled) appear in red. - Decoded hexadecimal data values appear in white. - The checksum appears in blue if correct, or red if incorrect. - Decoded text is truncated at the end of the associated frame when there is insufficient space within frame boundaries. - Pink vertical bars indicate you need to expand the horizontal scale (and run again) to see decode. - Red dots in the decode line indicate that there is data that is not being displayed.
+Scroll or expand the horizontal scale to view the information. - · Unknown bus values (undefined or error conditions) are drawn in red. - If there is an error in the synch field, SYNC will appear in red.

-- If the total frame count exceeds the length specified in the standard, TFM will appear red (LIN 1.3 only). - For LIN 1.3 a wakeup signal is indicated by WAKE in blue.
+- · If the header exceeds the length specified in the standard, THM will appear red. - If the total frame count exceeds the length specified in the standard, TFM will appear red (LIN 1.3 only). - For LIN 1.3 a wakeup signal is indicated by WAKE in blue.
 If the wakeup signal is not followed by a valid wakeup delimiter a wakeup error is detected and displayed as WUP in red.